dracos/soundcast/README.md

 ## Installation and usage:

 1. Download and install [Soundflower v2.0b2](https://github.com/mattingalls/Soundflower/releases/download/2.0b2/Soundflower-2.0b2.dmg) (if you have a previous version, follow [these instructions](https://support.shinywhitebox.com/hc/en-us/articles/202751790-Uninstalling-Soundflower) to uninstall it and then install v2.0b2).
-2. Download the [newest version](https://github.com/dracos/soundcaster/releases) of Soundcaster, unzip it and drop it into your Applications folder.
+2. At this point, I want to say download the [newest version](https://github.com/dracos/soundcaster/releases) of Soundcaster, unzip it and drop it into your Applications folder.
+However, doing this, even though it’s an exact copy of what is compiled, produces an empty list of Cast devices, whereas my local copy works fine.
+So all I can suggest is you manually compile the app yourself :-/
 3. If you want it to start automatically with your computer do [this](http://www.howtogeek.com/206178/mac-os-x-change-which-apps-start-automatically-at-login/).
-4. The first time you run it, it will probably say it is damaged and can't be opened.
+4. The first time you run it, it might say it is damaged and can't be opened.
 If so, you will need to run `sudo spctl --master-disable`, run it, and then `sudo spctl --master-enable`.
 You only have to do this the first time.

 ## Development